InstaPig/COMP0158/README.md

 # COMP0158 Project
 This repository provides the source code for analysis conducted in the COMP0158 Project:

-**Modelling the Impact of COVID-19 Crisis on Cities**
+**Title: Modelling the Impact of COVID-19 Crisis on Cities**

+**Candidate Number: LVXP9**

-It is consist of two type of language:
+The scripts are written in the following two type of language:
   1. Python 3
   2. R